 4. Allow your toddler to help.
 This is not a time to do everything yourself.
 Include your toddler in what you’re doing.
 When unloading the truck, give your child something to carry.
 When making dinner, give your child an extra pan and spoon, or let them put the cheese on the burgers.
 Find a way to include them to not only keep them safe and occupied while you work, but to teach them the art of serving together.

 6. Pack a first aid kit.
 This is just good to do period.
 Be sure to include sunscreen and bug repellant.
-If you’re looking for some ideas for a natural first aid check out A Natural First Aid Kit To Go and Natural First Aid Kit.
+If you’re looking for some ideas for a natural first aid check out Natural First Aid Kit and Herbal Travel Kit: Natural First Aid on the Go.

 7. Make a list and check it ten times.
 Don’t think you will remember everything from memory.
 This is just a bad, bad idea.
 Be sure to check your campsite for what amenities will be available.
 Make your list and plan carefully so you don’t forget anything.

 8. Start packing early.
 Don’t wait for the night before you leave to start gathering everything you will need.
 This is another bad, bad idea.
-Fellow procrastinators, make your list (#7) and start gathering your items into a central location to be organized for loading before the night before (or the morning of).
+Fellow procrastinators, make your list (see #7 above) and start gathering your items into a central location to be organized for loading before the night before (or the morning of).

 9. Don’t take anything you’d cry over if it got ruined.
 This includes clothes, toys, and equipment.
 This is not a good time to bring your favorite can opener that can get dropped in the dirt and forgotten.